Valuing Business Assets in Divorce

 When couples have businesses and decide to divorce they are often surprised that the businesses they feel have little to no value actually are quite valuable.
-Valuing business assets in a North Carolina Divorce is a complex endeavor.
+Valuing business assets in a divorce is a complex endeavor.
 People are often surprised to learn that the business, or some interest in it, is part of the marital property subject to equitable distribution.
-Equitable distribution and marital property are more thoroughly defined in the Equitable Distribution statute.
+Equitable distribution and marital property are more thoroughly defined in the state statutes.

-In order to divide the business assets for purposes of equitable distribution, a value must first be assigned to the business.
+In order to divide the business assets for purposes of divorce may vary by state.
+First, a value must first be assigned to the business.
 It is important to keep in mind that not only the tangible assets, such as cash, furniture, and inventory must be valued, but also intangible assets such as trademarks, patents, and goodwill.

 Business Valuation Experts

 Valuing a business is complex and typically requires the use of experts and appraisers by each party in high-value cases.
 These professionals are usually Certified Business Appraisers or, sometimes, Certified Public Accountants.
 These experts, independently retained by each party, will be responsible for valuing the business and later testifying to their own processes and findings, as well as offering opinions on the findings of the opposing expert.
 Often, the parties disagree as to the value of the business and it is left to the courts to assign the value; a process wherein they have wide discretion.

 There are a variety of standards of value of a business: fair market value, investment value, intrinsic or fundamental value, liquidation value, book value, etc. The most commonly used standard is the fair market value, also known as the earnings or market approach: “the price at which the property would change hands between a willing buyer and a willing seller when the former is not under any compulsion to sell, and both parties have reasonable knowledge of the relevant facts.”